 The approach also fast tracks a brand’s understanding of local market expectations and idiosyncrasies.
 A fundamental part of this process is a brand’s commitment to both present products and fulfil orders from its own warehouse in line with the retailer’s policy – a process that ensures the brand understands and meets local expectations immediately.

 By building on the traditional wholesale approach to retail with real-time fulfilment, brands can enter – and leave – new markets in a matter of weeks, not months or years.
-Critically, taking a product led rather than marketing led approach enables a brand to leverage retailer’s local expertise and market presence without the constraint of limited range.
-Combining fast track access to new markets with insight into local customer expectations and the chance to refine the product mix on the fly based on up to the moment sales data fundamentally changes the model.
+Critically, taking a product-led rather than marketing-led approach enables a brand to leverage the retailer’s local expertise and market presence without the constraint of limited range.
+Combining fast track access to new markets with insight into local customer expectations and the chance to refine the product mix on the fly based on up-to-the-moment sales data fundamentally changes the model.
 Brands can now take the risk out of global expansion – and achieve a significant reward.